Oral-Maxillofacial Surgery Residency

 The program requires 48 months of full-time study.
 Sponsored by the School of Dentistry, the program uses Metropolitan Nashville General Hospital for training.
 Metropolitan Nashville General Hospital is accredited by the Joint Commission on Accreditation of Healthcare Organizations.

-While the program is affiliated with other instructions, the School of Dentistry accepts full responsibilities for the quality of education provided at the affiliated institutions:
+While the program is affiliated with other institutions, the School of Dentistry accepts full responsibility for the quality of education provided at the affiliated institutions:

-The University of Tennessee Graduate School of Medicine at Knoxville, Tennessee, which also sponsors its own accredited Oral & Maxillofacial Surgery Program
+The University of Tennessee Graduate School of Medicine at Knoxville, Tennessee

 Eligibility & Requirements